 Africa is the world’s most youthful continent and by the end of this century its 54 countries will be home to one in three people on Earth.
-This course examines global politics through the prism of Africa’s national and regional dynamics.
-We first grapple with the African origins of the international system through slavery, colonialism, and the emancipatory movements that followed.
-We then trace the push and pull of global and local democratization, development, conflict, and regionalism in the post-independence era.
-Finally, we explore contemporary politics – including violence, migration, South-South collaboration, Chinese intervention, social movements, and more – to understand how African visions of Africa’s future can shape policymaking on the continent and beyond.
+This course examines contemporary African policy trends – challenges and opportunities – through the prism of national, sub-regional and international politics.
+We first grapple with the African origins of the international system through slavery, colonialism, and the liberation struggles that inaugurated our current political era.
+We then shift toward contemporary patterns of conflict and change, interrogating democracy and development, conflict and peacebuilding.
+Finally, we spend significant time on African futures – including climate change, migration and Diaspora dynamics, South-South collaboration, China relations, social movements, and more – to understand how African leaders and policymakers are making an impact on the continent and beyond.